-Any resident of Maryland who is unable to read or use regular print materials as a result of temporary or permanent visual or physical limitations may receive service through LBPH.
+Any resident of Maryland who cannot read or use regular print materials as a result of temporary or permanent visual or physical limitations may receive service through LBPD.
 This includes those who are blind, have a visual disability, or have a physical disability that prevents reading.

 Interested individuals must complete an application

-certified by a competent authority that they qualify for services.
+certified by a competent authority to qualify for services.

 Who Can Qualify?

-- Blind persons whose visual acuity, as determined by a competent authority, is 20/200 or less in the better eye with correcting lenses, or whose widest diameter of visual field subtends an angular distance no greater than 20 degrees.
+- Blind persons whose visual acuity, as determined by a competent authority, is 20/200 or less in the better eye with correcting lenses or the whose widest diameter of visual field subtends an angular distance no greater than 20 degrees.

 - Persons whose visual disability, with correction and regardless of optical measurement, is certified by competent authority as preventing the reading of standard printed material

 - Persons certified by competent authority as unable to read or unable to use standard printed material due to physical limitations.